Delfin (holding company)

 Delfin S.à r.l. is a Luxembourg-based investment holding company controlled by the Del Vecchio family and founded by Leonardo Del Vecchio in 2006.

-It serves as the vehicle for managing the group’s industrial, financial, and real estate holdings, separating ownership from operational management.
+It is the vehicle for managing the group’s industrial, financial, and real estate holdings, separating ownership from operational management.

 History

 Delfin traces its origins to an earlier financial entity, Leonardo Finanziaria, established in 1990 to manage proceeds from Luxottica’s listing on the New York Stock Exchange, estimated at around US$80 million.

 Between 2004 and 2006, Leonardo Del Vecchio reorganized his investments under the Luxembourg-based Delfin S.à r.l. with the goal of consolidating the family’s assets and entrusting management to professional executives.

 Initially controlling approximately 68% of Luxottica, Delfin became the reference shareholder of EssilorLuxottica following the 2017 merger with Essilor International, holding around 32% of shares and 31% of voting rights.

 Succession and family structure

 Upon Leonardo Del Vecchio’s death on 27 June 2022 in Milan, his will provided for an equal division of Delfin S.à r.l. — the family holding that owns all the equity interests and liquidity of the Del Vecchio family — among his wife and children.
 According to an official statement by Delfin, each heir received a 12.5% stake in the company.

 The heirs are: Nicoletta Zampillo Del Vecchio (spouse), Claudio Del Vecchio, Marisa Del Vecchio, Paola Del Vecchio, Leonardo Maria Del Vecchio, Luca Del Vecchio, Clemente Del Vecchio, and Rocco Basilico, the son of Nicoletta Zampillo from her previous marriage to Paolo Basilico.

 Del Vecchio did not designate a successor as Chairman of Delfin.
 In accordance with the company’s bylaws, the board of directors was empowered to decide whether to appoint a new chairman.
 In 2023 the Board elected Francesco Milleri as Chairman of Delfin S.à r.l., ensuring strategic continuity with the founder’s vision.

 As of 2025, Delfin’s Board includes Chairman Francesco Milleri, CEO Romolo Bardin, notary Mario Notari, Aloyse May, and Giovanni Giallombardo.

 At the time of Del Vecchio’s death, the total assets of the holding were estimated at over €30 billion.